 Dated 1342: Grade I listed

-On a narrow lane to one side of the Cathedral Ruin, it’s billed as Britain’s finest medieval guildhall – a meeting place for members of the local merchant guilds – and although it’s not open to the public at the moment (a £5.6 million transformation is in progress), it’s worth a look, not least because its setting is one of the few corners of Coventry that conveys a real sense of what the old city might have looked like during its 14th century heyday.
-Restoration will turn the hall into a new, improved ‘heritage venue’ showing off its original kitchen and upgrading access to the Great Hall (stained glass, carved angels and the remarkable Coventry tapestry, made by Flemish weavers and hanging on the same wall for 500 years).
-The Guildhall is set to re-open in December 2021.
+On a narrow lane to one side of the Cathedral Ruin, it’s billed as Britain’s finest medieval guildhall – a meeting place for members of the local merchant guilds – it’s worth a look, not least because its setting is one of the few corners of Coventry that conveys a real sense of what the old city might have looked like during its 14th century heyday.
+A recent restoration, costing £5.6 million, turned the hall into a new, improved ‘heritage venue’ showing off its original kitchen and upgrading access to the Great Hall (stained glass, carved angels and the remarkable Coventry tapestry, made by Flemish weavers and hanging on the same wall for 500 years).
+The Guildhall re-opened in December 2021.

 • Bayley Lane, CV1 5RN. [photograph: courtesy of City of Culture]